nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/inspecting-packages.md

 ## Advanced Filtering

-Porch provides multiple ways to filter package revisions.
+Porch provides multiple ways to filter PackageRevisions.
 You can either use `porchctl`'s built-in flags, Kubernetes label selectors, or field selectors depending on your needs.

 ### Using Porchctl Flags

-Filter package revisions using built-in porchctl flags:
+Filter PackageRevisions using built-in porchctl flags:

 **Filter by package name (substring match):**